Weelsby

 Weelsby is located in the Weelsby Road area of eastern Grimsby, North East Lincolnshire, England.
 Previously separate from Grimsby, Weelsby Woods and Weelsby Hall lie within the area, as does the Grimsby Tennis Centre, Peaks Lane fire station, Saint Andrews Hospice, Saint Hughs Hospital and the local branch of the YMCA.
 It is home to a local drama group, the Weelsby Players and Weelsby Park Riding School.
 There is a Weelsby Tenants and Residents Association, which is represented on the Boroughwide Tenants Assembly.

 Nearby is the King George V Stadium.
 Weelsby Hall is a late Victorian mansion house built by the Sleight family in 1890 and is now part of the Linkage Community Trust, a charity supporting people with learning difficulties and disabilities.
-The Hall is part of Linkage's Weelsby site, along with the Mackenzie Building which is home to Linkage College, the charity's specialist further education college, and another buildings which support Linkage's care and Adult Skills day services.
+The Hall is part of Linkage's Weelsby site, along with the Mackenzie Building which is home to Linkage College, the charity's specialist further education college, and other buildings which support Linkage's care and Adult Skills day services.